GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/overview/index.md

 ### How do extensions work?

 Extensions are built on web technologies such as HTML, JavaScript, and CSS.
 They run in a separate, sandboxed execution environment and interact with the Chrome browser.

+{# TODO: put a diagram here that is useful and helps with context #}
+{% if false %}

-Consider the context for this -- Chrome runs on a device, connecting the user to resources on the Web, as depicted in this context
+Consider the context for this
+-- Chrome runs on a device, connecting the user to resources on the Web, as depicted in this context
 diagram: